-Elderberry syrup is a go-to in my medicine cabinet when cold and flu season hits.
-I used to buy it by the bottle, but it’s so much cheaper to make it at home.
-(And easy, too!)
+This homemade elderberry syrup is a game changer!
+I used to buy it by the bottle, but it’s so much cheaper to make it at home, and you get to control the sweetener.

-Elderberry extract has been shown to significantly improve or reduce cold and flu symptoms, and it may help you get over your symptoms faster, when taken at the first sign of illness. (source)
+Does elderberry syrup really work?
+Elderberry extract has been shown to significantly improve or reduce cold and flu symptoms, and it may help you get over your symptoms faster, when taken at the first sign of illness.

 According to this study, elderberry extract has been shown to reduce the duration of flu symptoms by an average of 4 days(!!) when taken within the first 48 hours of symptoms appearing.

-Elderberries have also been shown to lower blood sugar levels, because they can stimulate glucose metabolism. (source) This is actually something to keep in mind if you are a diabetic taking insulin, as you might want to talk with your doctor before taking it.
+In lab rat studies, elderberries have also been shown to lower insulin resistance.
+This is actually something to keep in mind if you are a diabetic taking insulin, as you might want to talk with your doctor before taking it.

 Note: You should always talk with your doctor before starting a new supplement.
 I am not a doctor and this post should not be considered medical advice.
 I’m just sharing my personal experience using this recipe.

-In my home, I take 1 teaspoon when I feel like I need an immune boost.
+- How do you use elderberry syrup?
+In my home, I take 1 tablespoon when I feel like I need an immune boost.
 (Note: Do not give honey to children under 1 year of age.)
 If I already feel ill, sometimes I’ll take it up to 3 times a day.

 Elderberry Syrup Recipe